Here’s what you need to know about Whatcom’s 2019 primary election

 ▪ Jim Boyle of Bellingham is vice president of the nonprofit Organization for Tropical Studies, focused on the environment and ecology of the tropics.
 He has a master’s degree in environmental management from Duke University’s School of Forestry.
 His campaign website will be jimboyleforwhatcom.com.

 He said the two main issues facing Whatcom County are the environment and people.

 “Economic opportunity, housing, criminal justice — none of those systems are separate.
 They all impact each other,” he said. “ I love Whatcom County.
 I realize that there are those who don’t have the same benefits as I do.”

 ▪ Karen Burke is executive director of Domestic Violence and Sexual Assault Services and former director of the Lummi Nation Tribal Court, where she worked on restorative justice and jail diversion programs.
 Burke, who lives off the Mount Baker Highway, would be the second woman to hold the executive’s post after Shirley Van Zanten, who served from 1984-1996.
-Burke has a bachelor’s degree from Western Washington University’s Evans School of Public Affairs.
+Burke has a bachelor’s degree from Western Washington University and attended the leadership institute at the University of Washington’s Evans School of Public Affairs.

 In an interview, Burke said she is focused on expanding mental health and substance-abuse programs and targeting the ways those issues affect homeless and the jail population; diversifying the economy by providing affordable housing for workers; and ensuring that there’s enough water for crops and salmon.

 “I have a long history of getting people together to get things done,” she said.
 “People are really tired of the musical chairs of politics.
 The reality is that we’re all neighbors.”